-Digitalization of Monitoring, Reporting and Verification (MRV) is lagging behind.
-MRV of climate change mitigation activities is an essential part of the project cycle in all relevant carbon standards and particularly important to assure the accuracy and credibility of carbon credits.
+The digitalization of monitoring, reporting, and verification (MRV) is lagging behind.
+The MRV of climate change mitigation activities is an essential part of the project cycle in all relevant carbon standards, and particularly important to ensure the accuracy and credibility of carbon credits.

-However, costs and complexity of conventional MRV constitute a significant barrier to scale up and accelerate climate action and access certified carbon markets.
-The lack of automation leads to inefficiencies and hampers a rapid upscaling of certified carbon markets and of climate action they potentially enable.
-Primary stumbling blocks arising from conventional, non-digital processes are lower efficiency, scalability (due to lack of automation) as well as credibility (since manual processes are error-prone).
+However, the costs and complexity of conventional MRV constitute a significant barrier to scaling up and accelerating climate action.
+The lack of automation leads to inefficiencies and hampers the rapid upscaling of certified carbon markets and the climate action they potentially enable.
+The primary stumbling blocks arising from conventional, non-digital processes are lower efficiency, scalability (due to lack of automation) as well as credibility, since manual processes are error prone.

 Digital MRV (D-MRV) is still a nascent field.
-This paper provides a snapshot of the state of activities, actors, opportunities, and barriers in the digital MRV space in two project types that are particularly important to current voluntary carbon markets:
+This paper provides a snapshot of the state of activities, actors, opportunities, and barriers in the digital MRV sector in two project types that are particularly important to current voluntary carbon markets:

-- technologies for decentralized energy provision (e.g. photovoltaic systems (PV) and clean cook stoves), as well as - carbon storage in forestry and agriculture.
+- Technologies for decentralized energy provision (e.g. photovoltaic systems (PV) and clean cookstoves), as well as - Carbon storage in forestry and agriculture.

-The paper is primarily based on a series of interviews with commercial actors currently active in the field of digital monitoring for carbon credit generation in above mentioned project types.
+The paper is primarily based on a series of interviews with commercial actors currently operating in the field of digital monitoring for carbon credit generation with the above project types.
 Additionally, it includes experience gained over four years with the Climate Ledger Initiative.
-The interviews were complemented by literature research to gain an understanding of current applications of and approaches to digital monitoring for various applications.
-Maturity of the digital technologies considered in the different sectors ranges from early pilots to commercially established activities.
+The interviews were complemented with literature-based research to gain an understanding of the current approaches to digital monitoring for various applications.
+The maturity of the digital technologies considered in the different sectors ranges from early pilots to commercially established activities.